SequAna-Ukon/SequAna_course/docs/2026/CLI.md

 Recently, another faster package manager has been developed named [mamba](https://mamba.readthedocs.io/en/latest/index.html). mamba, can be installed through [conda](https://anaconda.org/conda-forge/mamba) as well.

-> **Exercise:** Install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions) in your home directory.
-If you're not sure which options to select, ask!
-Once it's installed you'll need to start a new ssh session.

 > **Exercise:** Try to use both mamba and conda, to determine their performance deferences.